 Hydraulic diameter is a component in calculating Reynolds number.
 Reynolds number is of use to determine the nature of a viscous flow, whether it is laminar or turbulent.
 Reynolds number is a crucial parameter to consider when designing systems that deal with viscous flow.
 The formula below shows how it relates to the calculation of Reynolds number.

-Working off the principals of the basic equation, formulas are derived for a variety of different shapes.
+Working off the principles of the basic equation, formulas are derived for a variety of different shapes.
 Most of the major ones are as follows:

 Other types of measurements closely relate to hydraulic diameter.
 These are hydraulic radius, equivalent diameter, characteristic length, and pressure drop.